Laert Vasili: Director

 He has written and directed theatrical plays dealing with the sensitive theme of immigration and the notion of being a foreigner.
 He was the first to use Albanian artists living in Greece in professional performances, which moreover were multi-lingual.
-The plays were initially presented in Athens, Greece, and run for more than 400 performances from 2003 to 2015, in Greece, Cyprus, Bosnia and Herzegovina, Macedonia, Kosovo and in Albania.
+The plays were initially presented in Athens, Greece, and run for more than 400 performances from 2003 to 2015, in Greece, Cyprus, Bosnia and Herzegovina, North Macedonia, Kosovo and in Albania.